Should You Choose an Annuity or a Bank Certificates of Deposit?

-If safety and security of your important funds is important, which should you choose to hold your funds, banks, or insurance companies?
+If the safety and security of your vital funds is essential, which should you choose to hold your funds, banks or insurance companies?

 While there is no “correct” answer for everyone, both choices have benefits.
 Your decision should be based on your specific situation and goals.

 Both banks and insurance companies are highly regulated and insured.
 The choice should be based on your specific needs.